studioijeoma/ijeomamotion/readme.md

 #Ijeomamotion

-A cross-mode Processing library for sketching animations with numbers, colors vectors, beziers, curves and more!
-It can play tweens in parallel, in a sequence or in a timeline/keyframes.
-Parallels can playback Sequences and vice versa.
-Timelines can also playback Parallels and Sequences too!
-You can also use all of aforementioed to call functions!
-Cross-mode means that it will run and export in both Processing IDE's Java and Javascript modes.
-You can also use it in Javascript with or without Processing.
-However as of now the javascript port ijeomamotion.js doesnt include the ijeomamotion.tween.Callback class or ijeomamotion.geom and ijeomamotion.math packages but it will soon!
+A cross-mode Processing library for sketching animations with numbers, colors, vectors, beziers, curves and more!
+Cross-mode means that it runs and exports in both Processing's Java and Javascript modes.
+You can also use it in Javascript without Processing.js.
+At the moment ijeomamotion.js doesnt include the Callback class, ijeomamotion.geom and ijeomamotion.math packages!
 Please post issues on [Github](github.com/ekeneijeoma/ijeomamotion/issues) or [Processing's forums](forum.processing.org) under "Contributed Libraries".

 #Download and Install
 In Processing 2.0 you can do an auto download and install by going Sketch->Add Library...->Animation->ijeomamotion.
 Otherwise download the latest zip and check out INSTALL.txt.